 Remember, your first mission is to serve.
-Traffic and conversions will follow.d
+Traffic and conversions will follow.

-When done right, guest blogging can help you:
+When done correctly, guest blogging can help you:

-Most importantly, it’s also one of the best ways to engage with influencers.
+Most importantly, it’s also one of the best ways to build strong relationships.

-Traditional influencer marketing advice says “share their content and engage with them on social media.”
+Traditional influencer marketing advice usually tells you to “share their content and engage with them on social media.”

 From an influencer perspective, this adds very little value.

-Therefore, featuring them on blogs and publications with a large audience adds real value.
-This is how you build long-term, mutually beneficial relationships with influencers.
+Therefore, featuring them on the publications you contribute to adds true value.
+This is how you build long-term, mutually beneficial relationships with.

 Not all blogs are equal.
-To get the best results, you must secure placements in authoritative publications.
+To get the best results, focus on guest blogging for authoritative publications.

 The last point is key.
 There’s no point in reaching out if they don’t accept contributions.
 To find those that do, search for these queries on Google:

-Next, you’ll need to find the right person to reach out to.
+Next, identify the right person to reach out to.
 Head over to LinkedIn and search for blog name + “editor,” “content” or “blog:”